-Total compliance (15 points): There should be records of the internal audits performed for each of the harvesting operations, with the frequency defined in the internal audit program.
-Frequency depends on type of harvesting activity and associated risk pressures but should be at least quarterly.
-The records should include the date of the audit, name of the internal auditor, justification for answers, detail any deficiencies found and the corrective actions taken.
-An audit checklist (ideally PrimusGFS) should be used that covers all areas of the PrimusGFS audit, including worker hygiene, harvest practices, on-site storage, etc. No down score if another audit checklist is used, as long as all areas are covered.
-See 1.04 regarding internal audit schedule.
+Total compliance (15 points): There should be records of the internal audits performed at each operation, with the frequency defined in the internal audit program.
+Frequency depends on the type and size of the operation.
+The records should include the date of the audit, name of the internal auditor, justification for the answers (not just checked $\sqrt{}$ or all Y/N), detail any deficiencies found and the corrective action(s) taken.
+An audit checklist (ideally PrimusGFS) should be used that covers all areas of the PrimusGFS audit, including growing area, storage area, worker amenities, external areas, worker practices, etc. No down score if another audit checklist is used, as long as all areas are covered.
+See also 1.04.01 for specific details.